MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 - You maintain your commitment to [System Center Operations Manager](/system-center/scom/key-concepts), or another enterprise monitoring platform because it's integrated with your IT operations processes, knowledge, and expertise or because certain functionality isn't available yet in Azure Monitor.
 - You monitor workloads on-premises, in the public cloud, or just in the cloud.
 - Your cloud migration strategy includes modernizing IT operations and moving to our cloud monitoring services and solutions.
-- You might have critical systems that are air-gapped or physically isolated or hosted in a private cloud or on physical hardware, which needs to be monitored.
+- You might have critical systems that are air-gapped, physically isolated, hosted in a private cloud, or on physical hardware, which needs to be monitored.

 The strategy delivers a complete, service-oriented monitoring perspective, and it includes support for monitoring: